 NetflowV9FlowSetType Class

 The NetflowV9FlowSetType class specifies that one or more in an Export Packet FlowSets follow the Packet Header.
 There are three different classes of FlowSets, as defined in RFC 3954: Template FlowSet, Options Template FlowSet, and Data FlowSet.

+The property table of the NetflowV9FlowSetType class is given in Table 3-24.

 Table 3-24.
-Properties of the NetflowV9FlowSetChoiceType class
+Properties of the NetflowV9FlowSetType class